 Take a Break: Spend MEA Weekend in Minneapolis Northwest

 Taking advantage of the outdoors is a must during MEA weekend.
-While most orchards and pumpkin patches are only open Saturdays and Sundays, Dehn’s Pumpkins in Dayton is open Thursday and Friday of MEA weekend and is offering Wristband Days, as well.
-For $7 each, your kids receive a wristband that grants them access to several activities that otherwise have separate costs, such as the pumpkin slinger, corn seed pit, and the giant slide.
+While most orchards and pumpkin patches are only open Saturdays and Sundays, Dehn’s Pumpkins in Dayton is open Wednesday, Thursday and Friday of MEA weekend and is offering Wristband Days, as well.
+For $7 each, your kids receive a wristband that grants them access to several activities that otherwise have separate costs, such as the gourd slinger, corn seed pit and the giant slide.
 Dehn’s has some of the biggest and best pumpkins around, too, so it’s a great time to pick out pumpkins as a family and then have a carving party once you get home.
 Don’t forget to roast the seeds after for a little treat.
 Twin Cities Harvest Festival and Maze in Brooklyn Park, home of Minnesota's largest corn maze, is also open Thursday and Friday of MEA weekend and offers endless fun with its straw bale maze, corn pit, inflatables, giant slide, hayrides, live music and classic fair foods!

-After partying, go for a late-night (or perhaps early morning) swim when you stay at the Holiday Inn & Suites Maple Grove – home to the spectacular indoor Venetian Waterpark!
-Open on weekends, the 25,000 square foot waterpark provides a taste of the Mediterranean and endless entertainment with its two waterslides, floating obstacle course, basketball hoops, and nearby arcade and concession stand.
+After a fun night out, go for a late-night (or perhaps early morning) swim when you stay at the Holiday Inn & Suites Maple Grove – home to the spectacular indoor Venetian Waterpark!
+Open on weekends, the 25,000-square foot waterpark provides a taste of the Mediterranean and endless entertainment with its two waterslides, floating obstacle course, basketball hoops, and nearby arcade and concession stand.
 There’s also a toddler area for your young ones.
-The park is open 4:00 p.m. – 10:00 p.m. on Fridays, and 8:00 a.m. – 10:00 p.m. on Thursday, Oct.
+The park has extended hours for MEA weekend: 4-10 p.m. on Wednesday, Oct.
+17; 8 a.m. to 10 p.m. on Thursday, Oct.
 18, Friday, Oct.
 19, and Saturday, Oct.
 20; and 8 a.m. to noon on Sunday, Oct.
-21. The hotel is located in the heart of Arbor Lakes, so you’re only steps away from great restaurants, shopping, and even Dave & Buster’s.
+21. The hotel is located in the heart of Arbor Lakes, so you’re only steps away from great restaurants, shopping and even Dave & Buster’s.

-Create nature Bingo cards and head to the Coon Rapids Dam Regional Park to explore the beautiful Mississippi waterfront.
-You might see swans, wild turkeys, hawks, bluebirds, and other creatures preparing for the winter ahead.
+Create nature Bingo cards and head to Coon Rapids Dam Regional Park to explore the beautiful Mississippi waterfront.
+You might see swans, wild turkeys, hawks, bluebirds and other creatures preparing for the winter ahead.
 The person with the most Bingos gets a special treat…perhaps a festive cupcake from Nadia Cakes!
-Don’t forget to stop by the Visitor’s Center for hands-on exhibits, live animals, an interactive Mississippi River kiosk, and year-round nature programming.
+Don’t forget to stop by the Visitor’s Center for hands-on exhibits, live animals, an interactive Mississippi River kiosk and year-round nature programming.

 For more ideas on how you can spend MEA weekend with your family, check out our Fall Itinerary for Family Fun in Minneapolis Northwest.